The-Known-Galaxy/archives/sith/species/jenet/jenet.md

 Lastly, the Jenet are very flexible creatures, capable of squeezing through gaps as small as twelve centimeters via dislocating their lengthier limbs and some of their cranial plates.

 The Jenet are originally from the planet Garban within the Tau Sakar system.
-They evolved into impressive survivalists as they systematically drove their largest predators to extinction, an important part of their history they refer to as ìThe Great Conquestî.
+They evolved into impressive survivalists as they systematically drove their largest predators to extinction, an important part of their history they refer to as ‚ÄúThe Great Conquest‚Äù.
 They accomplished this with their average height of 1.4 - 1.6 meters, which accompanied well with their strengths.
 The Jenet were seen to walk on their toes rather than their whole wedge-shaped foot.
 Each of their limbs ended in four elongated fingers or toes with the hands having the exception of opposable thumbs.